 Monstera Peru looks similar to Monstera Pinnatipartita when young, but as it matures its leaves grow to be wider and rounder.

-Monstera Peru has very similar care requirements to its cousins.
+Monstera Peru care requirements are very similar to its cousins.
 Give it bright, indirect light, and make sure not to overwater it.

 It will grow faster if given vertical support, although it is not necessary for this variety.